Close Menu

 Share

-Last week, wildlife photographer Sarah Martinez captured a once-in-a-lifetime shot of a bald eagle mid-dive using her Canon R7.
+Last week, wildlife photographer Nicoles Martinez captured a once-in-a-lifetime shot of a bald eagle mid-dive using her Canon R7.
 Just 50 feet away, travel vlogger Jake Chen recorded the exact same moment in stunning 4K 120fps with his Sony A6700.

 Both cameras delivered exceptional results, yet each excelled in different ways.